 “Oh.
 Hey Brooks,” he said, passing me a bright smile, but I could clearly see his struggle for that.
 And I lost my control.
 “You asshole!
 I had told you to stay for a night and come back in the morning, but you didn’t listen to me, as always!
 What the hell were you thinking?”
 There was a nurse in one corner of the room, her back to me.
 She turned to look at me and thankfully for her, she stayed silent and went back to her work.

 “I am sorry, Brooks.
-I know I should have stayed at Peter’s.”
-I ran towards my brother, and carefully without hurting him, I gave him a small hug.
+I know I should have stayed at Peter’s.”, he replied, and I ran towards my brother, and carefully without hurting him, I gave him a small hug.
 “You know I won’t survive if I lost you too,” I whispered, sniffing.
 Shaun rubbed my back with his good hand, comforting me, and silently muttered, “Does Karen know?”
 I looked at him.
 There was a hint of fear and sadness on his face, and I felt like laughing.

 This idiot is not scared of me, he is scared of his wife.
 I should have brought her along.